 Moreover, other studies show forests lead to a higher albedo effect (the number of sun rays directly reflected back to space without heating the ground) compared to arable land.
 It is, therefore, crucial to accurately calculate (depending on the location or the type of land among other variables) the net effect of decreased albedo and carbon storage to figure out whether planting trees truly is the best use for soils.
 If we consider nutrient-rich and balanced soils have a great carbon absorption potential, deciding whether to prioritize enriching these soils or planting trees can become a hard choice.

 Other Issues Rise When Looking More In-Depth To The Potential Of Planting Trees

-Indeed, more questions need to be asked before saying out loud and with clear confidence that planting trees all over is, without a shadow of a doubt, a good strategy to fight climate change.
+Indeed, more questions need to be asked before saying out loud and with clear confidence that planting trees all over is, without a shadow of a doubt, the best strategy to fight climate change.
 How long will planting trees take before changing the levels of co2 in the atmosphere?
 Can savannas and grasslands support huge increases in tree cover or will it affect the resilience of ecosystems and perhaps even their ability to function as effectively regarding carbon sequestration?
 How to conciliate the need to plant more trees with the increasingly higher demand for food production?